 - a person who has the animal in their possession or custody, or under the person's care, control or supervision, and

 - any employee or agent of the owner of the animal if a person referred to in the preceding point is bound to comply with the directions of that employee or agent in respect of the animal.

 Debarking of dogs can only be carried out in accordance with the Code of Practice for the Debarking of Dogs and the procedure must be conducted by a registered veterinary practitioner.

 A dog may only be debarked if it is creating a public nuisance due to persistent barking that other reasonable methods have not been able to resolve.
 You must read the entire code of practice and follow its requirements before the procedure is undertaken.

-- The owner must also obtain, from the Chief Executive Officer (or delegate) of the Council of the Municipal District in which the dog is registered, a written declaration which certifies that:
+The owner must also obtain, from the Chief Executive Officer (or delegate) of the Council of the Municipal District in which the dog is registered, a written declaration (see code appendix for declaration) that certifies that:

 - an authorised officer of the Municipality has investigated the complaints and has confirmed that reasonable efforts by the owner have failed to discourage the dog from persistently barking.

-- The registered veterinary practitioner who is to perform the debarking operation is required to notify the Bureau of Animal Welfare within seven days of conducting the procedure.
+The registered veterinary practitioner who is to perform the debarking operation is required to notify Animal Welfare Victoria, using this declaration, within 7 days of conducting the procedure.